golang/tools/internal/mcp/design/design.md

 **Differences from mcp-go**: using variadic options to configure tools was significantly inspired by mcp-go.
 However, the distinction between `ToolOption` and `SchemaOption` allows for recursive application of schema options.
 For example, that limitation is visible in [this code](https://github.com/DCjanus/dida365-mcp-server/blob/master/cmd/mcp/tools.go#L315), which must resort to untyped maps to express a nested schema.

-Additionally, the `NewTool` helper provides a means for building a tool from a Go function using reflection, that automatically handles parsing and validation of inputs.
+Additionally, the `NewServerTool` helper provides a means for building a tool from a Go function using reflection, that automatically handles parsing and validation of inputs.

 We provide a full JSON Schema implementation for validating tool input schemas against incoming arguments.
 The `jsonschema.Schema` type provides exported features for all keywords in the JSON Schema draft2020-12 spec.
 Tool definers can use it to construct any schema they want, so there is no need to provide options for all of them.
 When combined with schema inference from input structs, we found that we needed only three options to cover the common cases, instead of mcp-go's 23.
 For example, we will provide `Enum`, which occurs 125 times in open source code, but not MinItems, MinLength or MinProperties, which each occur only once (and in an SDK that wraps mcp-go).